The breath is the very essence of life,

 ※ Additional fees will be charged for every 4 lessons.

-⇒ Reservations are necessary for your visits and trial lessons.
-Please contact us at email@example.com for reservations.
+Reservations are necessary for visits and trial lessons.
+Please contact us at email@example.com to make a reservation.

 Please wear comfortable clothing.
 You will practice barefoot in a matted room.